Gamemode4Dev/GM4_Datapacks/gm4_forming_press/README.md

 Adds recipes for more efficient conversion<!--$pmc:headerSize-->

 ### Features:
-- Adds specific block to access more efficient recipes
+- Adds a new crafter block to access more efficient recipes
 - Adds Clay + Netherrack to Nether Brick recipe
 - Allows Netherrack + Bucket to Lava Bucket recipe